K3NK3/ComfyUI-K3NK-ComfyUI-Nodes/README.md

 ---

-**Note**: This node is optimized for multi-sequence video generation workflows where smooth transitions between generated segments are critical.
+**Note**: This node pack is optimized for multi-sequence video generation workflows where smooth transitions between generated segments are critical.
 The smootherstep algorithm is specifically tuned to handle RIFE ensemble interpolation artifacts.
 For single-sequence workflows or when transitions aren't needed, consider using standard image loader nodes.